 Özgür, a fan of savory pastry, certainly loved the dill biscuits.
 He mentioned how folks at a bakery chain in Istanbul sell them as “homemade poğaça‘ (read’ rustic take’) and don’t feel shy to charge a premium.
 I laughed.
-Thinking how easy they are to put together and how unpretentious they look I was bewildered by the fact that someone would pay premium for them.
+Thinking how easy they are to put together and how unpretentious they look I was bewildered by the fact that someone would pay a premium for them.

 But then I recalled myself a strategy consultant alienated from the world of baking and manual work in general.
 I was going crazy about sourcing rustic foods as these dill biscuits.
-Spending Sunday afternoons in the bakeries, marveling their rustic pastry and thinking that with buying bag of a misshaped cookies I was getting a little part of something very real.
+Spending Sunday afternoons in the bakeries, marveling their rustic pastry and thinking that with buying a bag of misshaped cookies I was getting a little part of something very real.

 By the way I have just learned about the controversial bankruptcy of the firm I used to work for (if you care about the future of professional services and consultancy specifically check out this engaging discussion at an Economist’s blog).
 Which makes me very glad I have timely chosen to cook and bake.
 Something very real and .. rustic if you wish.

-Salty and slightly sweet at the same time the rustic dill biscuits are herb-flavored and dotted with the tiny dashes of the chopped wispy leaves
+Salty and slightly sweet at the same time the rustic dill biscuits are herb-flavored and dotted with the tiny dashes of the chopped wispy leaves.

-Cook Time: 15 Min
+Cook Time: 20 Min

-Total Time: 25 Min
+Total Time: 35 Min

-- 1 1/3 cup (180 gram) flour sieved
+- 1 1/3 cup (180 g) flour sieved

-- 1 tbsp (12 gram) sugar
+- 1 tbsp (12 g) sugar

-- 1 tsp (5 gram) salt
+- 1 tsp (5 g) salt

-- 1 tbsp (9 gram) baking powder
+- 1 tbsp (9 g) baking powder

-- 5 tbsp (70 gram) butter cold and diced
+- 5 tbsp (70 g) butter cold and diced

-- 1/6 cup (35 gram) sunflower oil
+- 1/6 cup (35 g) sunflower oil

-- 1 tbsp lemon juice
+- 1 tbsp lemon juice / fruit vinegar

-- 1 medium size egg lightly whisked; reserve 3 tbsp for brushing!
+- 1 medium size egg lightly whisked; reserve 2 tbsp for brushing!

-- 3 tbsp dill finely chopped
+- 3 tbsp (20 g) dill finely chopped

-- 90 gram feta cheese crumbled
+- 90 g feta cheese crumbled

 - nigella seeds

-- Preheat the oven to 205C/400F.
+- Preheat the oven to 200C/390F.

-- Shape and bake cookies: On the dry working surface flatten the dough with your fingers until it is 2 cm (about 1 inch) thick.
+- Shape and bake cookies: On the dry working surface flatten the dough with your fingers until it is 1.3 cm (about 1/2 inch) thick.
 With a round cookie cutter (or a shot glass, or Turkish tea glass – whatever you have handy) cut out the biscuits and place on a baking tray lined with the parchment paper.
-Shape the dough leftovers into a ball, flatten and continue cutting out biscuits – as many as the the dough yields.
-Brush the dill biscuits with egg and sprinkle with nigella seeds.
-Bake for 15 minutes, or until the top of the biscuits firms up.
+Shape the dough leftovers into a ball, flatten and continue cutting out biscuits – as many as the dough yields.
+Brush the dill biscuits with the reserved egg and sprinkle with nigella seeds.
+Bake for 20 minutes, or until the top of the biscuits firms up and takes on light brown color.
 Cool down and serve with tea.